amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/Support-Handover.md

     - draft
 ---

-## Objective
+A support handover is an activity perform between the delivery team and the support team, once a solution has been implemented and released.

-Ensure that the solution that has been released can continue to be supported, minimising the need for investigation and re-learning, and the likelihood of impediments being caused by knowledge gaps.
+The objective of the Support Handover is to ensure that the solution that has been released can continue to be supported, minimising the need for investigation and re-learning, and the likelihood of impediments being caused by knowledge gaps.

 ## Planning and Performing Handovers